 A grade of "C" or better is required in all EMS courses.
 Students in Levels II, III, IV EMSP courses must be TSI complete or exempt in reading before enrolling.

-Students must have two doses of Hepatitis B vaccination or serologic confirmation of immunity in order to enroll in EMT Basic courses, and all three doses to be able to enroll in the advanced EMT courses.
+Students must meet current Hepatitis B vaccination requirements to be able to enroll in EMT courses.
+See www.tvcc.edu/campus/healthscience/emt.aspx for current requirements.